 Geoff W. Raby is a director of OceanaGold (appointed August 2011).
 Dr Raby was Australia's Ambassador to the People's Republic of China from 2007 to 2011.
 Prior to that, he was a Deputy Secretary in the Department of Foreign Affairs and Trade ("DFAT").
 Dr Raby has extensive experience in international affairs and trade, having been Australia's Ambassador to the World Trade Organisation (1998-2001), Australia's APEC Ambassador (2003-05), Head of DFAT's Office of Trade Negotiations, and Head of the Trade Policy Issues Division at the OECD, Paris.
 Between 1986 and 1991 he was Head of the Economic Section at the Australian Embassy, Beijing.
 He has been the Chair of DFAT's Audit Committee and served as an ex office member of the Boards of Austrade and EFIC (Export Finance and Insurance Corporation).
-Dr Raby is also a non-executive director of Fortescue Metals Group Ltd and Yancoal Australia Ltd.
+Dr Raby was also a non-executive director of Fortescue Metals Group Ltd and is currently on the boards of Yancoal Australia Ltd and iSentia Group Limited.

 Diane R. Garrett is a director of OceanaGold (appointed October 2015).
 Dr. Garrett has more than 20 years of senior management and financial expertise in the field of natural resources.
 Most recently, she held the position of President and CEO of Romarco Minerals Inc. (prior to its acquisition by OGC).
-Prior to that, she held numerous senior positions in public mining companies including Vice President of Corporate Development at Dayton Mining Corporation, and Vice President of Corporate Development at Beartooth Platinum Corporation.
+Prior to that, she held numerous senior positions in public mining companies including VP of Corporate Development at Dayton Mining Corporation, and VP of Corporate Development at Beartooth Platinum Corporation.
 Earlier in her career, Dr. Garrett was the Senior Mining Analyst and Portfolio Manager in the precious metals sector with US Global Investors.
-Dr. Garrett is also a director of TriStar Gold Inc., a gold exploration company focused on high potential properties in Brazil.
 Dr. Garrett holds a PhD in Engineering in addition to a Master of Arts (MA) in Mineral Economics from the University of Texas, Austin.
+She is currently the President and CEO of Wellgreen Platinum Ltd, and is also a director of TriStar Gold Inc.